jankotek/mapdb-site/doc/internals.rst

 MapDB internals
 ==============================

-This chapter gives quick  introduction to MapDB internal architecture.
-Rest of this manual assume that you you are familiar with this chapter.
+This chapter gives a quick  introduction to MapDB internal architecture.
+The rest of this manual assumes that you are familiar with this chapter.

-MapDB originally evolved as store for astronomical desktop application.
+MapDB originally evolved as a store for astronomical desktop applications.
-Over time it growth into full database engine with concurrent access, durability etc.
+Over time it grew into a full database engine with concurrent access, durability etc.
 But it evolved differently from most DBs, Pentium at 200MHz with 128 MB RAM does not give much space.
-Major goal was tight integration with Java and  to minimize overhead of any sort (garbage collection, memory, CPU, stack trace length...).
+The major goal was tight integration with Java and to minimize overhead of any sort (garbage collection, memory, CPU, stack trace length...).

-What makes MapDB most different is serialization lifecycle is very different here.
+What makes MapDB most different is that the serialization lifecycle is very different here.
-In most DB engines user has to serialize data himself and pass binary data into db.
-API than looks similar to this:
+In most DB engines the user has to serialize data himself and pass binary data into db.
+API that looks similar to this:

 .. code:: java

         engine.update(long recid, byte[] data);

-But MapDB serializes data itself by using user supplied serializer:
+But MapDB serializes data itself by using a user supplied serializer:

 .. code:: java

         engine.update(long recid, Person data, Serializer<Person> serializer);

-So serialization lifecycle is driven by MapDB rather than by user.
-This small detail is reason why MapDB is so flexible.
-For example ``update`` method could pass data-serializer pair to `background-writer <http://www.mapdb.org/apidocs/org/mapdb/AsyncWriteEngine.html>`__ thread and return almost instantly.
+So serialization lifecycle is driven by MapDB rather than by the user.
+This small detail is the reason why MapDB is so flexible.
+For example the ``update`` method could pass the data-serializer pair to `background-writer <http://www.mapdb.org/apidocs/org/mapdb/AsyncWriteEngine.html>`__ thread and return almost instantly.
 Or ``Person`` instance could be stored in `instance cache <http://www.mapdb.org/apidocs/org/mapdb/Caches.html>`__, to minimise